level-level/Clarkson-Core/readme.txt

 * Adds `get_terms()` method to mimic `get_objects` and `get_users` on Object factory.
 * Adds `clarkson_term_types` and `clarkson_user_type` filters to overwrite class lookup.
 * Adds `Clarkson_Post_Type` object. `post_type` is also automatically added to the template context on archive pages.
+* The twig environment is now only created once per request.

 Backward incompatible changes:
 * Removes compatibility for WordPress < 4.7.